WHOIGit/ros-chess-challenge/README.md

 The driver should connect to the chess engine "serial device" and initialize the game (see below).

 The node representing the white player goes first, asking its engine to make a move.
-This move should be published to the `/white/move` topic as a `chess/Move` message.
+This move is published to the `/white/move` topic as a `chess/Move` message.

-If the player captured a piece, a `chess/Chesspiece` message must be published to `/white/capture`.
+If the player captured a piece, a `chess/Chesspiece` message is published to `/white/capture`.

-The new state of the chessboard (a `chess/Chessboard` message) must be published to `/chessboard`.
+The new state of the chessboard (a `chess/Chessboard` message) is published to `/chessboard`.

 Finally, a `std_msgs/Empty` message is published to `/white/done` to signal the black player's turn to move.